djlint/djLint/docs/src/docs/linter.md

 `Block name is used more than once in the template.`

 Django, Jinja and Nunjucks all refuse to parse a template that names two blocks the same, so the page fails to load at all.
-The engines do not care that the two blocks sit in different branches of an `{% if %}`, so each block name has to be unique across the whole file, whether the blocks are side by side or one is nested in another.
+The engines do not care that the two blocks sit in different branches of an `{% if %}`, so each block name has to be unique across the whole template, whether the blocks are side by side or one is nested in another.

-Only `{% block %}` counts: a `{% blocktrans %}` is not a block, a `{% endblock name %}` merely names the block it closes, and a block written inside a comment never reaches the parser.
+Only `{% block %}` counts: a `{% blocktrans %}` is not a block and a `{% endblock name %}` merely names the block it closes.
 Names are compared as written, since the engines treat `Content` and `content` as two blocks.

+Only what the engine itself never parses is skipped: a template comment, a `{% comment %}` block, a `{% raw %}` or `{% verbatim %}` body, and a `djlint:off` region.
+A block written inside an html comment, a `<script>`, `<style>`, `<pre>` or `<textarea>` body, or a `{% filter %}` body is still counted, since the engine reads all of those and raises on the duplicate name all the same.

+An `{% embed %}` opens a scope of its own: the blocks in it fill the embedded template rather than this one, so two embeds of the same partial may each write `{% block body %}`.
+A name repeated inside a single embed is still reported.

 Not applied to the handlebars, golang, liquid and angular profiles.